Lonzo Ball: College career

 Ball playing in the 2016 McDonald's All-American Game.

 As a freshman at UCLA in 2016–17, he was one of 50 players named to the preseason watch list for the John R. Wooden Award, given annually to the top college player in the nation.
 Ball's vision and passing skills led UCLA's rise up the national rankings, as he and fellow freshman T. J. Leaf helped the Bruins bounce back from a 15–17 record from the year before to a 31–5 record.
 Ball led the nation in assists and transformed the Bruins into the top scoring offense in the country.
 In his first collegiate game against Pacific, he had 19 points, 11 assists, and eight rebounds.

-Later in the year, Ball was named the MVP of the Wooden Legacy tournament, after he led UCLA to a win over Texas A&M in the championship game.
+Later in the year, Ball was named the most valuable player (MVP) of the Wooden Legacy tournament, after he led UCLA to a win over Texas A&M in the championship game.
 He remained on the Wooden Award list in midseason, when he was also joined by Leaf, as UCLA was one of just five schools with two candidates on the list.

 On February 4, 2017, in a 107–66 blowout win against the Washington Huskies, Ball had 22 points, six rebounds, and five assists.
 With close to two dozen NBA executives in attendance, the game matched Ball against the Huskies' Markelle Fultz, who were among the nation's top point guards and projected to be among the top picks in the 2017 NBA draft.
 Fultz scored 25 points in an even matchup between the two freshmen.
 In the Bruins' regular season finale, Ball had a career-high 14 assists in a 77–68 win over Washington State, when he also broke Gary Payton's 30-year-old Pac-12 season record for assists by a freshman.
 UCLA was seeded No. 3 in the NCAA tournament, and won their opening game 97–80 over Kent State.
 Ball had 15 points and three assists to surpass Larry Drew II's school record for most assists in a season.
 In the second round, he came close to a triple-double with 18 points, seven rebounds, and nine assists in a 79–67 win over Cincinnati.
 All of his assists came in the second half, when UCLA overcame a three-point halftime deficit after scoring a season-low 30 points in the first half.
 The Bruins were eliminated in the Sweet 16, losing 86–75 to Kentucky.
 Ball had 10 points, eight assists, and four turnovers in the loss, while Wildcats point guard De'Aaron Fox scored 39 points for an NCAA tournament freshman record.
 Ball strained his hamstring in the game but played through it and was limping in the second half.
 Ball did not offer it as an excuse for being outplayed.
 After the game, he announced that he would declare for the 2017 NBA draft, where he was generally projected to be a top-3 pick.